-Greece: Kavala gas storage tender1.
-July 2020. / SEE Energy News
+Greece: Kavala gas storage tender, SEE Energy News

 The deadline for the submission of expression of interest in this tender is 31 August 2020 – Greek state privatization fund TAIPED has launched an international public tender for the concession for the use, development and operation of an underground natural gas storage facility in the almost depleted natural gas field South Kavala.

 Natural gas field South Kavala is located in the southwestern part of the Prinos-Kavala basin, in 52 meters of water depth in the North Aegean Sea, about 6 kilometers off the west coast of Thassos.
 The duration of the concession agreement will be up to 50 years.
 The conversion of the natural gas field South Kavala into an underground gas storage will be carried out by the concessionaire within a binding period to be determined in the concession agreement.